 Born on 6 May 1985 in Edmonton in London, Aaron Courteney Thomas is a right-hand bat and wicket-keeper.
 He was educated at Arnold Hill School and gained a degree in Business Computing from Leeds Metropolitan University.

-He played for West Indian Cavaliers in the Notts Premier League from 1999 to 2015, with one season at Cuckney in 2003.
-He was the Notts Premier League wicket-keeper of the year in 2007.
+He played for West Indian Cavaliers in the Notts Premier League from 1999 to 2015, with one season at Cuckney in 2003 and was the Notts Premier League wicket-keeper of the year in 2007.
 A key performer in the Cavaliers’ long period of success, he played 217 games in the League scoring 4,604 runs @27.40 with 219 catches and 77 stumpings.

-He played two List-A games for the Notts Cricket Board in 2001 versus Bedfordshire at Wardown Park, Luton and v Oxfordshire at the Christ Church Ground, Oxford.
-He scored 7no and took a catch and a stumping.
-He also represented the Notts Cricket Board in six Minor Counties Knock Out Trophy games in 2001 and 2002.
+In 2001, he played two List-A games for the Notts Cricket Board - versus Bedfordshire at Wardown Park, Luton and v Oxfordshire at the Christ Church Ground, Oxford.
+In the latter, he scored 7no and took a catch and a stumping.
+Thomas also represented the Notts Cricket Board in six Minor Counties Knock Out Trophy games in 2001 and 2002.

 He currently resides in the West Midlands.